 Initiative 6.15.
-Interface with Trails - Phase 2
+Interface with Trails

 The Department will implement system changes to connect Trails, the State's child welfare system, with the MMIS to allow counties to improve quality and reduce duplicate cases.
 This will improve the eligibility determination process for LTSS utilizers.
 The interface will allow county staff to determine if a child who is going to be entered in Trails already has an open case in another system.
-This may be accomplished by building a warehouse, an interface, or allowing Trails and the MMIS to communicate in real time.
+This will be accomplished in three phases including: training for county DHS workers, the ability for cross-referencing across the two systems and allowing Trails and the MMIS to communicate in real time.
+The project team will leverage an interagency agreement with the Department of Human Services, who will identify and contract with the vendor who will make changes within the Trails System.